QmQL0/PDF-Splitter/README.md

-# PDF & Text Converter
+tes# PDF & Text Converter

 A powerful client-side web application designed to help you split PDF files into manageable image chunks, directly inject prompts into ChatGPT, and seamlessly combine ChatGPT responses into a single, beautifully formatted layout.